WHAT TO DO IN SEATTLE IN 3 DAYS – ITINERARY

 - 2 TRAVEL TIPS FOR YOUR 3 DAYS IN SEATTLE

-BEST THINGS TO DO IN 3 DAYS IN SEATTLE
+- 3 BEST THINGS TO DO IN SEATTLE

 Seattle is a fun, lively city with a thriving art scene.
-If you plan to spend to visit this dun city, this 3-day Seattle itinerary helps you plan your trip – find out about the best things to do in 3 days in Seattle – what to see, the best attractions and more travel tips for your trip for your trip.
+If you plan to visit this dun city, this 3-day Seattle itinerary helps you plan your trip.
+Find out about the best things to do in 3 days in Seattle – what to see, the best attractions, and more travel tips for your trip.

 This post was written by Cassandra

 TRAVEL TIPS FOR YOUR 3 DAYS IN SEATTLE

 If you love art, music, and a general funky vibe, Seattle is a great spot to go to.
 There are tons to do and see in the city, but everything is relatively close together, so you can easily make Seattle a fun 3-day trip.

 If you have more time, I’d say to combine your Seattle visit with exploring more of Washington state and the west coast.
 Just outside the city lies some gorgeous natural beauty worth exploring as well.
 It’s a unique place merging urban life and nature, so you can definitely have the best of both worlds on your Seattle trip!